-Make sure to look at the Alaska SNAP income guidelines for 2019 so that you follow the most recent income limits.
-These guidelines will also list the assets limit, which include cash on hand or in your checking and savings accounts.
+Make sure to look at the Alaska SNAP income guidelines for 2022 or 2023 so that you follow the most recent income limits.
+These guidelines will also list the assets limit, which includes cash on hand or in your checking and savings accounts.
 Assets that are not counted include:

 - The housing unit you occupy

 - Household goods, such as furniture, decorations and appliances

 The income requirements for food stamps allow for certain deductions.
 As an example, you may deduct a certain percentage of your gross earned income.
 Moreover, you may qualify for a standard deduction if one to five people live in your home, including you.
 This standard deduction increases slightly if more than six family members live in your home.

 In addition, you may qualify for certain other deductions if you have children.
 Learn how to navigate the SNAP requirements when you download our free guide.

 Wondering how to qualify for food stamps in AK after reviewing the income requirements?
 First, you and your family members must meet certain work requirements.
 Members of a household who are between 16 and 59 years of age must be registered to work.
 Exceptions apply for family members who are enrolled full-time in school or have a disability.

 You and the working members of your family must also enroll in an employment and training program if your local food assistance office offers one.
 In any case, you will not be allowed to reduce your work hours voluntarily or quit your job.